A. J. Raffles: Appearance

 At the start of the series, Raffles has piercing steel blue eyes, curly black hair, pale skin, an athletic build, a strong, unscrupulous mouth, and is clean-shaven.
-Raffles once had a heavy moustache, but apparently shaved it after his first burglary.
-As Raffles tells Bunny: I used to have rather a heavy moustache," said Raffles, "but I lost it the day after I lost my innocence.
+As Raffles tells Bunny, after recounting his first burglary: I used to have rather a heavy moustache," said Raffles, "but I lost it the day after I lost my innocence.
 He is some years older than Bunny, who is thirty years old in "An Old Flame", which takes place sometime after Raffles and Bunny reunite in "No Sinecure".

 After returning from Italy, Raffles's appearance is considerably aged due to his hardships abroad.
 His face is more wrinkled and pale than before, he appears weakened, and his hair has turned completely white.
 His sharp eyes and strong mouth, however, are unchanged.
 His physical strength later returns to him when he and Bunny move to live in the suburbs, where Raffles also wears clouded spectacles during the day to partially conceal his face.

 Raffles dyes his hair after he decides to volunteer for military service in 1900, to make sure he is not recognized by officers he knew in the past.
 According to Bunny, Raffles acquires "a bottle of ladies' hair-dye, warranted to change any shade into the once fashionable yellow", though Raffles is ultimately "ginger-headed" by the end of January, shortly before they leave England.